ocruz/athlete-performance-tracker-backend/oauth2-clients.md

 ## Frontend Integration

-**Login URL:** `http://localhost:3001/login` (configurable via `OAUTH2_FRONTEND_LOGIN_URL`)
+**Login URL:** `http://localhost:3001/oauth2/login` (configurable via `OAUTH2_FRONTEND_LOGIN_URL`)

-The OAuth2 server redirects unauthenticated users to the frontend login page with a `returnUrl` parameter containing the original OAuth2 authorization request.
+The OAuth2 server redirects unauthenticated users to the OAuth2 login page with a `returnUrl` parameter containing the original OAuth2 authorization request.
+This is separate from the regular application login at `/login`.

 ## OAuth2 Authorization Flow